stackbuilders/tutorials/tutorials/haskell/hspec-golden-test-tutorial/tutorial.md

   }

 ```
+For example here we can define a different directory for storing our golden files, also we can define how our test will be read and how the output will be written.
+Finally the ```encodePretty``` characteristic determines how a non-string type will be transformed to string.

-We are now able to create a new function to assert our output.
+With dataa-type we are now able to create a new function to assert our output.
 Lets start by importing some modules.

 ``` Haskell
 module Json.JsonGoldenSpec where